 The holidays can quickly become an overwhelming amount of cooking, shopping, parenting, preparing, and entertaining.
 This year might look a bit different for some of us.
-Whether you’re cooking for five or cooking for 25, it’s always fun to have some appetizers to nosh on before any big dinner.
+Whether you’re cooking for five or cooking for 25, it’s always fun to have some holiday appetizers to nosh on before any big dinner.
 As a chef, the expectations can be high at my house.
-However, as a busy mom, I find myself sometimes stretching to get things on the table on time, and that looks beautiful.
+However, as a busy mom, sometimes it’s tough to get things on the table on time and in a way that looks beautiful.

-So to alleviate stress for us moms, I’ve put together three appetizer recipes that you can make from scratch that will wow your family without spending all day in the kitchen.
+So to alleviate stress for us moms, I’ve put together three holiday appetizer recipes you can make from scratch that will wow your family without spending all day in the kitchen.
 BONUS!
 Many components can be made ahead of time and then assembled and warmed as your guests arrive.
-(This is the moment I cue my husband to bring a glass of wine, and I smile as my family walks in the door.)
+(This is when I cue my husband to bring a glass of wine, and I smile as my family walks in the door.)

 Three Family-Friendly Holiday Appetizers